tt-ims/FDTD_make_shape/README.md

 The input parameters are as follows:<br>

 - ***al_em(3)*** <br>
-Size of simulation box in electromagnetic analysis.
-This must match the input parameter in SALMON.
+Size of simulation box in electromagnetic analysis. **This must match the input parameter in SALMON**.

 - ***dl_em(3)*** <br>
-Spacing of real-space grids in electromagnetic analysis.
-This must match the input parameter in SALMON.
+Spacing of real-space grids in electromagnetic analysis. **This must match the input parameter in SALMON**.

 - ***n_s*** <br>
 Number of shape-templates.
 Maximum is 200.